Principles of Feminine Dress

 Three examples of modern secular dress which do not follow any guidelines and could not have been worn publicly in Western society until very recently.

 The art of feminine dress is not so very complicated and when done well can produce a dramatic improvement in the presentation and confidence of a lady.
 While this fact is undoubtedly evident to all, perhaps less obvious is what actually constitutes tasteful dress.
 Certainly, if any of us were taught guidelines for dressing well as we grew up, they were not effective.
 Taken as a whole, the default costume of modern Western people is a t-shirt, jeans and plastic shoes.
 Such couture has some limited utilitarian benefits, but is sadly lacking in dignity.
-This point is especially clear when the outfits, poses and behaviours exhibited in modern photographs and film are contrasted with that displayed by all ordinary Western people before the 1960s.
 Our culture’s prevailing opinion is that dress is entirely a matter of personal taste with no unifying principle or objective standard.
 This is perfectly in keeping with the philosophical relativism which continues to be preached in education and the media.

-As always, it must be remembered that Western tradition with its attendant beauty flowed forth from Western religion, which is Catholicism.
-Therefore if we wish to regain and update the beauty of traditional Western dress, we must not forget to examine our religion for any principles which are relevant to this topic.
+It must be remembered that Western tradition with its attendant beauty flowed forth from our religion.
+Therefore if we wish to regain and update the beauty of Western dress, we must not forget to examine our religion for any principles which are relevant to this topic.
 The most important Catholic principle which modern people are violating with their attire is chastity.
 Many modern clothes draw their appeal from the quality of the flesh that they display, not from their own merits.
 In order to address this, there will be an element of modesty in the recommendations made here.
 Please be assured that Catholic modesty is not unachievably strict.
 It is hoped that the numerous examples given might convince women that dressing well and modestly will not make them look as though they are in costume, or are terrible frumps, but will make them appear at ease with contemporary life.
-In fact, I hope that modern Catholic dress might become even more beautiful and certainly more comfortable and convenient than Catholic dress of the past.
-It should certainly be more attractive and achieve a more mature and composed appearance than the dress of secular women.
+In fact, it is hopeful that modern Catholic dress might become even more beautiful and certainly more comfortable and convenient than Catholic dress of the past.
+It should certainly be more attractive and achieve a more mature and composed appearance than the dress of our secular sisters.